WE WELCOME YOU TO JOIN OUR FRIENDLY CONGREGATION AT PRAYER AND WORSHIP SERVICES

 This beautiful service is held on most Second Sundays of the month.
 A traditional choral service following the 1920 prayer book, with the Cathedral Choir providing and leading the music.

-Mid-day Prayer – Wednesday 12 noon (excluding January) followed by Te Puna a te Rangimarie–Pool of Peace (A time of meditation in the Anglican tradition)
+Mid-day Prayer – Wednesday at 12 noon (excluding January) followed by Te Puna a te Rangimarie – Pool of Peace (a time of meditation in the Anglican tradition)

-Eucharist – Thursday 10.30am (excluding January) a quiet Communion service followed by morning tea.
+Eucharist – Thursday at 10.30am (excluding January) for a quiet Communion service followed by morning tea.